weaponsforge/vitexperiments/docs/CODING_STYLE.md

 - Use **`LF` (Line Feed)** as the line ending format for all code and other files to ensure consistency across environments and platforms.
 - Use **arrow functions** instead of traditional function declarations when defining functions and methods.
 Only use `function()` definitions for specific cases.
-- Follow **camelCase** for naming variables, files, and folders.
+- Follow **camelCase** for naming variables, files, functions/methods and non-component folders.
 - Always define the **types** of function parameters and return values.
 Use TypeScript **interfaces** or **types** for generic parameters when applicable.
 - Implement features using a **co-located structure** within the `📂 src/features` directory.
 - Define new **page-level components** by registering them in the `📄 /src/routes.ts` file.
-- Aim to keep each source file—whether a React component, hook, or utility script—**under approximately 300 lines of code**.
+- Aim to keep each source file—whether a React component, hook, or utility script—**under approximately 250 lines of code**.
 If a file exceeds this size, **consider refactoring** it into smaller, more focused files to improve clarity and maintainability.
 - Use **early `return` statements** to exit a hooks or functions as soon as possible when conditions aren't met, to avoid unnecessary processing and to keep the logic clean and efficient.
 - Store constant values (e.g., strings or numbers) in **well-named variables** to improve readability and maintainability.
    ```typescript